-Reviews are outstanding for this foldable backpack, one user explains, “Although the Matador backpack is very lightweight, it does feel pretty sturdy.
+Reviews are outstanding for this foldable backpack, one user explains, “Although the TNF backpack is very lightweight, it does feel pretty sturdy.
 It’s particularly useful when you carry a bigger 50L backpack and you want an extra small and packable backpack to explore the city.
 I’m also happy with it being water-resistant, as I live in rainy Scotland when I’m not traveling.”

 Deuter Speed Lite 20 Hiking Day Packs